2ndQuadrant/pg_stat_plans/README.rst

 Introduction
 ============

-pg_stat_plans is a variant of the standard Postgres contrib module, pg_stat_statements.
+pg_stat_plans is a variant of the standard Postgres contrib module pg_stat_statements.
 It differentiates between and assigns execution costs to plans, rather than queries.
 This makes it particularly suitable for monitoring query planner regressions.
 However, it is also suitable as a general-purpose